programmfabrik/easydb-documentation/content/technical/api/search/_index.en.md

 | `format`  | Timestamp format used in the date ranges (string): `"date"`, `"date_time_simple"` or `"date_time"` |

 This aggregation type uses `date` or `date_range` fields to aggregate over date ranges.

+Per default, if a daterange field is used for aggregating, the internal sub field `_from` is used (the start date of the date range).
+The sub fields `_to` (end date of the daterange) and `_from` can be specified in the request by adding the suffix `.to` or `.from` respectivly to the field.

 The aggregation results will contain the number of objects (`doc_count`).
 This information can be used to generate searches for these objects or date histograms.